The surge in Accessory Dwelling Units (ADUs) across America is a trend that cannot be overlooked.

 - ADUs provide separate, affordable living spaces on the same lot as a primary house.

-- They serve as rental units, multigenerational living spaces, home offices, and more.
+- They serve as rental units, multigenerational living spaces, home offices, and more as part of the attainable housing options.

 - Popular for being resource-efficient, cost-effective, and environmentally friendly.